-Donor Oocyte Therapy
+Donor Oocyte Program

-Donor Oocyte Therapy
+Donor Oocyte Process

 Laboratory Testing and Genetic Screening

-In addition, donors have a very thorough evaluation of their medical and family history.
+Potential egg donors will have an in-depth evaluation of their medical and family history.
 The donor is required to fill out a multi-page form detailing her family history.
-This form and other aspects of the donor's genetic and medical history are reviewed thoroughly by the administrators of the oocyte donation program prior to acceptance of the donor in the program.
+This form and other aspects of the donor's genetic and medical history are reviewed by the administrators of the oocyte donation program prior to acceptance into the program.
+Once a donor is chosen, they undergo extensive testing for sexually transmitted infections to minimize the chances that such an infection will be passed from the donor to the recipient and possibly the fetus.
+In addition, the donor's blood type will be determined.
+The donor's blood type may be a factor in making the match between donor and recipient.
+Additionally, donors will undergo expanded genetic carrier screening to test for an inherited risk of a number of different genetic disorders.
 Even with this intensive screening, there remains a small risk that a baby resulting from the oocyte donation process will suffer from a genetic disease.
 Overall, the risks that a baby conceived through the oocyte donation process will have some birth defect, trivial or catastrophic, genetic or non-genetic, are the same as they are for the human population as a whole, namely 3-5 percent.

 Matching Donor and Recipient